Bombay potatoes or Bombay Aloo are a spiced Indian side dish that works just as well alongside roast meat as it does beside a curry.

-- Heat the ghee in a pan and add the seeds for the potatoes.
+- Heat the ghee in a pan and add the seeds.

-- Thinly slice your onions and when your seeds start to pop add in the onion and curry leaves then cook for 10 minutes.
+- When your seeds start to pop add in the onion and curry leaves then cook for 10 minutes.

-- Drain your potatoes making sure you reserve the chili.
+- Drain your potatoes making sure you reserve the chilli.

 - Lightly crush your potatoes, you do not want the squished just broken open a little.

-- Add in the turmeric to the onions followed by the chili, tomato, and crushed potatoes and toss to coat.
+- Add in the turmeric to the onions followed by the chilli, tomato, and crushed potatoes and toss to coat.